zammad/zammad-admin-documentation/settings/security/third-party.rst

 .. note::

-   This notification is only send if the account in question already exists.
+   This notification is only sent if the account in question already exists.
    If the login via the third-party also creates the missing account, the notification will be skipped.